-Did you ever wonder why, when you visit your doctor and star talking about your period, you ultimately end up with a prescription for the birth control pill by the end of the appointment?
+Have your ever wondered why it is ok for women to take steroids but it is against the law and considered dangerous for men?
+Did you ever wonder why, when you visit your doctor and start talking about your period, you ultimately end up with a prescription for the birth control pill (a hormonal steroid) by the end of the appointment?
 You have legitimate symptoms of pain, irregularity, unusual or heavy bleeding, or PMS, and yet the doctor isn’t able to tell you what is wrong with you.
 Instead, he/she offers you an easy solution taking a pill daily that will help alleviate your medical symptoms.

 The truth is that since the birth control pill was developed in the 1960’s we have done little to advance in the area of women’s health when it comes to these issues.